ABA Therapy Services

 Parents interested in these speech services should contact your team supervisor.
 We currently accept clients with Medicaid or private pay at the Greenville (Grace Pelham and Temple of Israel), Greenwood, Spartanburg, and Woodruff campuses.

-Laura Baxley, MCD, CF-SLP
+Laura Baxley, MCD, CCC-SLP

 Laura joined the Project Hope family in January of 2012.
 She first worked as a line therapist, then as a Bridging the Gap teacher during the program's inception.
 She then returned to graduate school to pursue her masters while continuing to work for Project Hope part-time.